drob0362/java-ocp/chapter-13-concurrency/threads-intro.md

 BLOCKED, WAITING or TIMED_WAITING.

 Once a thread completes its work or throws an exception, its state becomes *TERMINATED*.

+## Interrupting a thread

+If a thread is interrupted, it will throw an interrupted exception.
+The thread state will change to *RUNNABLE*.
+Variables can be allocated to threads using the `currentThread` method.
+A thread may subsequently move to a *BLOCKED* statre if it needs to re-acquire resources when it wakes.

 ##  Best practices